sboesebeck/morphium/MorphiumDoku.md

-# Morphium 4.2 Documentation
+# Morphium Documentation

 {{TOC}}

 ## What is _Morphium_
-_Morphium_ started as a feature rich access layer for MongoDB in java.
+_Morphium_ started as a feature rich access layer and POJO mapper for MongoDB in java.
 It was built with speed and flexibility in mind.
-So it supported cluster aware caching out of the box, lazy loading references and such.
+So it supported cluster aware caching out of the box, lazy loading references and much more.
+The POJO Mapping is the _core_ of _Morphium_, all other features were built around that.
+It makes accessing MongoDB easy, supports all great features of MongoDB and adds some more.

-But with time, one of the most popular features in _Morphium_ is the messaging based on MongoDB.
+But with time, the MongoDB based messaging became one of the most popular features in _Morphium_.
 It is fast, reliable, customizable and stable.

+## About this document
+This document is a documentation for _Morphium_ in the current (4.2) version.
+It would be best, if you had a basic understanding of MongoDB and a good knowledge on _Morphium_.
+If you want to know about MongoDBs features, that _Morphium_ implements here, have a look at the official mongodb pages and the documentation there.

+This documentation covers all features _Morphium_ has to offer.

+Later in this document there are chapters about the POJO mapping, querying data and using the aggregation framework.
+Also a chapter about the InMemory driver, which is quite useful for testing.
+But let's start with the messaging subsystem first.

 ## Using _Morphium_ as a messaging system
-_Morphium_ is simple to use, and easy to customise to your needs.
-The messaging implementation in _Morphium_ relies on the `watch` functionality, that MongoDB offers since V3.6 (you can also use messaging with older versions of MongoDB, but it will result in polling for new messages).
+_Morphium_ itself is simple to use, easy to customise to your needs and was built for high performance and scalability.
+The messaging system is no different.
+It relies on the `watch` functionality, that MongoDB offers since V3.6 (you can also use messaging with older versions of MongoDB, but it will result in polling for new messages).
 With that feature, the messages are _pushed_ to all listeners.
 This makes it a very efficient messaging system based on MongoDB.

 ### why _Morphium_ messaging
 There is a ton of messaging solutions out there.
 All of them have their advantages and offer lots of features.
 But only few of them offer the things that _Morphium_ has:

-- the message queue can easily be inspected and you can use mongo search queries to find the messages you are looking for
+- the message queue can easily be inspected and you can use mongo search queries to find the messages you are looking for[^you can even use aggregation on it, to gather more information about your messages]
 - the message queue can be altered (update single messages with ease, delete messages or just _add_ new messages)
-- possibility to broadcast messages, that are only processed by one client max (Exclusive Messages).
+- Possibility to broadcast messages, that are only processed by one client max (Exclusive Messages).
 With V4.2 of _Morphium_ this also works with a group of recipients.
 - Messaging is multithreaded and thread safe
 - pausing and unpausing of message processing without data loss
-- _Morphium_ Messaging picks up all pending messages on startup - no data loss.
+- _Morphium_ messaging picks up all pending messages on startup - no data loss.
-- no need to install additional servers, provide infrastructure.
-Just use your MongoDB.
+- no need to install additional servers or provide separate infrastructure.
+Just use your MongoDB you likely already have in place.

+There are people out there using _Morphium_ and its messaging for production grade development.
+For example [Genios.de](https://www.genios.de) uses Morphium messaging to power a microservice architecture with an enterprise message bus.

 ### Quick start Messaging
 ```java